emilymagic/ocdb/README.md

 ## Overview

-The octopus is a cloud-native serverless database
+The octopus is a cloud-native serverless database.
+You can easily create a database service on cloud.

 ## Build environment on Ubuntu
 ### Install the dependency